George Cappuzzello

-George Angelo Cappuzzello (born January 15, 1954) is a former American baseball player who pitched for the Detroit Tigers and Houston Astros.
+George Angelo Cappuzzello (born January 15, 1954) is an American former baseball player who pitched for the Detroit Tigers and Houston Astros.
 He played with two different teams over two seasons and ended his playing career in 1982.

 Early years

 Cappuzzello was born in Girard, Ohio, and attended Youngstown State University.
 He completed his studies at Florida State University, where he played baseball.
 Cappuzzello was drafted by the Detroit Tigers in the 27th round of the 1972 Major League Baseball Draft.

 Cappuzzello spent a good number of years in the farm system before he was traded to the Cincinnati Reds on March 6, 1978, along with John Valle, in exchange for Reds pitcher Jack Billingham.
 Just two years later, Cappuzzello was released by the Reds and subsequently picked up by his former team, the Detroit Tigers.
 After sparkling in Triple-A ball that season, Cappuzzello was called up to the big leagues.